Party Prep 101

 2023-02-01

 The only list you need for house party planning.
 These are your bare minimum requirements for hosting a social event that doesn’t immediately dissolve into awkward silence.
-Use these tips as your basic must-haves, and then try to get creative with the rest.
+Use this info as your basic must-haves, and then try to get creative with the rest.

 Quote of the day: